drax-lang/drax-lang.github.io/docs/types.md

 ### Frame
 frame is the main structure that stores data like key and value.

-`.` is used to fetch the elements of that structure, for example:
+The dot (`.`) is used to fetch the elements of that structure, for example:

 ```drax